 Other Leavening Agents: Steam can also be used as a Leavening Agent.
-When Water Becomes Steam, its Volume increases by Some 1,500 times.
+When Water Becomes Steam, its Volume increases by 1,500 times.
 Due to the High Temperature, the Starch in the flour is Gelatinized, which helps in the structure.
 Thus when the product is baked, the steam inflates the product, but rather than snapping back, it holds its shape and the air pockets in the center of the product remain intact.

 How Does Leavening Agents Works?

 As you all know cereal plants contain Glutenin and Gliadin as Major Proteins.
 But among all other cereals grains, wheat contains the highest level of these proteins.
-The dough is made from the wheat flour containing both glutenin and gliadin.
-When these proteins of different attributes mixed with water, they hydrate and form a new protein called Gluten.
+The dough is made from wheat flour containing both glutenin and gliadin.
+When these proteins of different attributes are mixed with water, they hydrate and form a new protein called Gluten.
 Dough Elasticity and Strength are due to Glutenin and Gliadin which Imparts Adhesive Properties to Gluten.
 Molecules of gluten arrange themselves to form a continuous network that is tough and elastic.
 Leveners form thousands of bubbles in the dough causing it to rise.
 The dough rises due to the action of Leavening Agents and Gluten has the capacity to stretch.
-Leaveners release the gases within the flour give rises to air pockets making the dough light and fluffy.
-They help in the expansion of batter and dough by the release of gases within the flour mixtures, producing baked products with porous structure.
+Leaveners release the gases within the flour giving rise to air pockets and making the dough light and fluffy.
+They help in the expansion of batter and dough by the release of gases within the flour mixtures, producing baked products with a porous structure.
 Carbon Dioxide Gas is mostly Responsible for the Leavening Action in baked products which can be produced biologically or chemically.

 There is No Action of the Leaveners if the Bubbles Burst and Gas Escapes.
-Therefore these gases necessary to retain the product until the product is set and retained its shape.
+Therefore these gases are necessary to retain the product until the product is set and retained its shape.
 So dough’s elasticity is needed so that the bubbles expand without bursting and the gas remains trapped in the bubbles long enough.
-So, at the end, when the gas finally escapes, those air pockets retain their shape instead of collapse.
+So, in the end, when the gas finally escapes, those air pockets retain their shape instead of collapse.
 The Size of the Air Pockets Determines the Texture of Your Baked Products.
-Small air pockets result in a smooth texture, like in cake whereas larger ones result in rough texture, like in bread.
+Small air pockets result in a smooth texture, like in cake whereas larger ones result in a rough texture, like in bread.